-If you remember, the MVP model includes three necessary steps — build, measure, learn.
-As for the RAT, you learn and measure first, and only then you make it if the assumption is proved.
+If you remember, the MVP model includes three necessary steps — build, measure, and learn.
+As for the riskiest assumption test (RAT), you learn and measure first, and only then do you make it if the assumption is proved.
 Moreover, you can build an app with the top features, not the easiest ones.

-Without proper testing of your assumptions, there are higher chances that you will fail.
+Without proper testing risks assumptions, there are higher chances that you will fail.
 Of course, an MVP lets potential users feel the product and use it, but without the right features, your startup is doomed.
-So the RAT is number one, the MVP is number two.
+So the RAT is number one, and the MVP is number two.

 Once more — an MVP is not a bad option, and it is not worse than the RAT.
 It is just a second step after the RAT.
 Please keep it in mind to avoid misunderstanding and confusion.